nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-quota.md

 The Quota package allows to define a maximum size on spaces and to display the number of items (workspaces, folders, documents) in a folderish document on the navigation tree.

 Administrators are responsible for managing quotas on a global scale.
 Non-administrator users can manage the size limits of domains and workspaces on which they have Manage everything permission.
 All users are displayed the size of the document they are on (workspaces, folder, file, note, etc.) and the maximum size allowed (quota) if one has been defined.
-On a folderish document, such as a workspace, the used space includes the size of all the documents displayed in the Content tab and their versions and the size of the deleted documents (i.e. in the Trash tab of the workspace).
+On a folderish document, such as a workspace, the used space includes the size of all the documents displayed in the Content tab and their versions and the size of the trashed documents (i.e. in the Trash tab of the workspace).
 On a document of type File for example, the used space is the sum of the size of the current document version (possibly a modified version) and the size of the archived versions of the document.

 {{#> callout type='tip' heading='Used space when the document has only one version'}}